-All of American Web Loans’ customers are online customers, so it makes sense to check online reviews to see what type of reputation the company has.
-The best place to begin your search is with the Better Business Bureau (BBB), as they are highly reputable.
+All of American Web Loan’s customers are online customers, so it makes sense to check online reviews to see what type of reputation the company has.
+The Better Business Bureau (BBB) is a good place to begin that search.

-Currently, the BBB has an alert for individuals who are considering taking out a loan with American Web Loans.
-The alert warns about a pattern of complaints that have been made to the organization over the course of the last three months.
-Of those complaints, half were found to be in regard to the high interest rates and an unclear payment plan.
-Another quarter of the complaints were from consumers who received wire transfers from American Web Loans, even though they had never applied for the loan.
-The BBB lists American Web Loans as not BBB accredited.
+Currently, the BBB has a number of complaints about American Web Loan.
+Of those complaints, many are in regard to the high interest rates and an unclear payment plan.
+Another quarter of the complaints were from consumers who received wire transfers from American Web Loan even though they had never applied for a loan.
+American Web Loanas not BBB accredited.
 It also awarded the company a “B” rating, even though customers give the company just 1.2 stars out of 5 stars.

 WalletHub is another company that allows consumers to leave reviews on various lenders.
-A total of 31 American Web Loans customers rated the company a 1.3 out of 5 stars.
+Reviews from more than 60 American Web Loan customers have earned the lender a rating of 1.3 out of 5 stars.
 Several of the customers called the company a “predatory lender,” stating that the loan terms were either not made clear or were different than what was originally quoted.
 For example, many of the customers believed the repayment amount they were quoted was monthly; however, it turned out to be biweekly.
 One reviewer urged others to read the fine print, as she ended up paying $1,300 in interest on her $500 loan.

-American Web Loans currently has one class action lawsuit filed against them.
+American Web Loan currently has one class action lawsuit filed against them.
 Anyone who took out a loan with this company between the dates of February 10, 2010 and June 26, 2020 may be entitled to a cash payment.
 For more information, head to AWLsettlement.com.